JosephStocks/toggl-entry-annotator/README.md

     ```

 4.  **Initialize the Database:**
-    The database schema must be created before running the app.
-The easiest way is to run the first cell of the `full-sync.ipynb` notebook.
-    - Open `backend/full-sync.ipynb` in a Jupyter environment (like VS Code's notebook editor).
-    - Run the first cell to create the `time_entries` and `entry_notes` tables in `data/time_tracking.sqlite`.

-5.  **Perform Initial Data Sync:**
-    You can run the rest of the `full-sync.ipynb` notebook to populate your database with all your Toggl history.
-Alternatively, once the server is running, you can use the "Run Full Sync" button in the web UI.
+    **(New & Simplified)** The database and its tables are now created **automatically** the first time you run the server.
+No manual steps are needed.

-6.  **Run the Backend Server:**
+5.  **Run the Backend Server:**
     ```bash
     uv run uvicorn main:app --host 0.0.0.0 --port 4545 --reload
     ```
     The API will be available at `http://localhost:4545`.
+The server will create the `data/time_tracking.sqlite` file on its first run.

+6.  **(Optional) Perform Initial Data Sync:**
+    Once the server is running, open the web UI and use the "Run Full Sync" button in the "Sync Toggl Data" panel to populate your database with your entire Toggl history.

 ### 2. Frontend Setup